This is my translation of an interview with Ibushi Kôta and Kenny Omega for Weekly Pro Wrestling in November 2010.

 What did you do when you got home?

 Ibushi: I was surprised at the unusual amount of calls and emails I got.
 It was mostly from numbers and addresses I didn’t know.
 I [spent the night] answering those.
 It took several hours.

 Kenny: I too got a lot of emails, but the first thing I did was reply to my dad.
 But I couldn’t help but wonder how he’d known so fast, even though he was so far away in Canada.
 He must be psychic.

 …Did you, Ibushi, [talk] to your parents?

 Ibushi: I contacted them the next day.
 They seemed happy we were able to win, and that made me happy too.
 I contacted some of my close friends too, and they all already knew, and congratulated me.

 Kenny: I’m really happy that there were people who said they cried when we won, who believed in us.
 That’s why I want to make our next defense a match that has the same amount of impact on people.
 I’m certain President Takagi was happy.

 Did you take a look at yourselves with the belts on in the mirror?

-Kenny: I’m living in the DDT dorm right now, so my room mate Tsumaki took pictures, but I was afraid he was gonna do something unnecessary, so I wrapped the belt in a towel and hid it behind my gear in my bag.
+Kenny: I live in the DDT dorm right now, so my roommate Tsumaki took pictures, but I was afraid he was gonna do something unnecessary, so I wrapped the belt in a towel and hid it behind my gear in my bag.
 I hope he hasn’t found it.